 The primary source of revenue for FCPS comes from the County, which in turn derives the majority of its revenue from real and personal property taxes.
-For fiscal year 2021, real estate tax rate remains at \$1.15 per \$100 of the assessed home value.
-The Personal property tax rate also remains unchanged in fiscal year 2021 at \$4.57 per \$100 of assessed personal property value.
+For fiscal year 2022, real estate tax rate slightly decreased to \$1.14 per \$100 of the assessed home value.
+The personal property tax rate remains unchanged in fiscal year 2022 at \$4.57 per \$100 of assessed personal property value.

-FISCAL YEAR 2021 BUDGET
+FISCAL YEAR 2022 BUDGET